-The Republican Basin NRDs continued to partner with wildlife-focused organizations on projects to benefit habitat and wildlife interests in the Basin in 2021.
+The Republican Basin NRDs continued to partner with wildlife-focused organizations on projects to benefit habitat and wildlife interests in the Basin in 2022.
 Upper Republican NRD has opened approximately 2,500 acres it owns near the Rock Creek Augmentation project in Dundy County to public hunting and manages the property to successfully reestablish native grass on formerly irrigated cropland.
+Upper Republican also partnered with Ducks Unlimited to acquire a 55-acre wetland in Chase County that is open to the public and managed cooperatively with the Natural Resources Conservation Service.
 Middle Republican NRD conducts efforts through the N-CORPE Augmentation Project including public outreach, public hunting, and funding opportunities for improvements.
 "Planting for Pheasants Forever" plantings are provided by the NRD, and the District also participates in the NRCS Regional Conservation Partnership Program (RCPP) Nebraska Forest Service Project.
 Lower Republican NRD continues to support Nebraska Game and Parks Commission (NGPC) through the lease of office space.
 Lower Republican NRD provides cost sharing on corners for wildlife.
 The NRDs also provide support to the Twin Valley Weed Management and Southwest Weed Management Districts for the removal of invasive vegetation throughout the Basin, as described under Action Items 4.1.3 and 4.2.1.